I’ve been working on a free budget spreadsheet template for you all that will help you track your monthly expenses!

 Initially, I went over to Fiverr with the grand idea of getting a kick-ass printable that will cover the majority of common household expenses.
 Needless to say, I’m out of $21.00.

-The process and the lack of quality was very frustrating so I started messing around in Google Docs and created one myself.
+The process and the lack of quality were very frustrating so I started messing around in Google Docs and created one myself.

 Tracking your expenses is an extremely important step in getting your budget into shape!
 If you’re new to budgeting, this spreadsheet will be the groundwork for creating your new super-fabulous budget.